 1. Department teaching and training activities:

-a) The center will have a clinical meeting at least once per week.
+a) The center will have a daily clinical meeting at 7:30 am and a daily closing meeting at 1:15 pm to discuss the inpatients, new admissions, and consultations of previous day.
+In addition, a clinical meeting once per week.
 The weekly clinical meeting will be a minimum of 2 hours session that is held currently on Tuesdays, starting at 12:00 noon.
 All the doctors of the department will participate.
 Active participation of the Registrars and Assistant Registrars must be encouraged.
 The activities will include presentation of problem cases, lectures and journal club.
 Problem cases are seen physically in the outpatients.
-Special form for each patient should be filled out by the presenting doctor (Appendix 60).
+Special form for each patient should be filled out by the presenting doctor (Appendix 55 A).
 All patients should be photographed by the doctor in charge of the photography unit using the special photography form (Appendix 7).
 The cases are then reviewed and discussed in the clinical meeting room through retrieval of the patients photographs using the computer network in the center.
 This meeting has been accredited by the KIMS as Category II CME program.
 During this weekly clinical meeting, discussion of the in- patients admitted to the medical wards will be carried out regarding various investigative procedures and management of these cases.

 b) The staff members of the center participate in the Grand Clinical Meetings that are held in collaboration with other Dermatology Departments of the Ministry of Health 4 times a year.

 c) The staff members of the center should have active participation in various scientific meetings inside and outside the country.

 d) The center is involved in teaching a pediatric dermatology course for the 6th undergraduate students, and a general dermatology course for the 7th year medical students through the clinical tutors approved by the ministry.